altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/drive-on-chip/common/board-setup.md

 <br>

-* Connect micro USB cable from bottom left of the carrier board to PC (`J35`).
-  This will be used for JTAG communication (see figure below).
 * Connect micro USB cable from bottom right of the SOM board to PC (`J2`, HSP_UART).
-This will be used for HPS UART communication.
-Look at what ports are enumerated on your host computer, there should be a series of four.
-Use the 3rd one in the list as the HPS serial port (see figure below).
+This will be used for HPS UART communication and JTAG terminal for FPGA programming.
+Look at what ports are enumerated on your host computer.
+  Use the new one in the list as the HPS serial port (see figure below).
 * If ethernet capabilities or remote connection via `ssh` is required connect an ethernet cable to the ethernet port on the SOM board (`J6`, ETH 1G HPS) and make sure your device is in the same network as your intended host device.
 After